Unsold Auction Property

 Property auctions are a classic example of ‘buyers, be aware’ in that if there is something wrong with the property, the buyer cannot later bring a court action against the vendor for non-disclosure of crucial information.

 For that reason, the non-availability of a property legal pack represents a very serious reason for the auction property to remain unsold.
-Buyers can visit the auction house’s website to access the property pack and other essential information.

 The Property Is In Bad Condition